freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/gamelogic-engine.md

+---
+description: VPE's gamelogic engine is the code driving your game's logic.
+---
 # Gamelogic Engine

 When playing a pinball game, some part of the table is driving the gameplay, i.e. deciding when to flip a coil, turn on a light, show something on the DMD, and so on.
 In VPE, we call this the *Gamelogic Engine*.